BYTEA

 Try Vela Sandbox

-BYTEA (binary array) stores variable-length sequences of bytes — raw binary data including null bytes and non-printable characters.
-Maximum size is 1 GB per column value.
+The PostgreSQL BYTEA (binary array) type stores variable-length sequences of bytes — raw binary data including null bytes and non-printable characters.
+The maximum size is 1 GB per column value.
+Common use cases include cryptographic hashes, digital signatures, encrypted values, and small binary file content.

 column_name BYTEA